rovast/awesome-stars/README.md

 *   [TheAlgorithms/Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 *   [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
-*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Simply make any web page a desktop application using Rust.  🤱🏻 很简单的用 Rust 打包网页生成很小的桌面 App
+*   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 很简单的用 Rust 打包网页生成很小的桌面 App
 *   [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 *   [fermyon/spin](https://github.com/fermyon/spin) - Spin is an open source framework for building and running fast, secure, and composable cloud microservices with WebAssembly
 *   [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.